 One area that can really help you polish your customer service is to look at your marketing department.
 Your marketing operation is completely focused on understanding your customers and their needs, and they invest a great deal of time, effort, and money into getting that right.

 It might be time for your customer service team to take a look at what marketing are doing and see if it might work for them.
 You can do this through:

-- Building an approach to persona in customer service that addresses the different demands of various character types
+- Creating customer personas in customer service that addresses the different demands of various character types

-- Collecting datasets about your personas and using big data analytics to improve and deliver more personalized, streamlined technical support
+- Collecting data sets about your types of personas and using big data analytics to improve and deliver more personalized, streamlined technical support.

 Personas shouldn’t just be limited to marketing.
-Building them for the types of people who use customer support can be incredibly helpful as well.
+Creating customer personas for the types of people who use customer support can be incredibly helpful as well.
 It gives you a better understanding of a customer’s needs, and ensures you meet them effectively in a personalized way.